xEHLE/xEHLE.github.io/_posts/2020-10-24-FLARE-ON-7-writeup.markdown

 EndFunc   ;==>AREWUOKNZVH
 ```

 It uses a common technique of having an array of hardcoded strings that are base64'd or otherwise encoded to obfuscate function arguments and other function calls.
 This reversing took a while to give everything some meaningful names and search/replacing everything from the encoded arrays.
 After this we have a more readable but still pretty bad piece of code.
-My next step was grepping for the defined functoin names to see where they are used.
+My next step was grepping for the defined function names to see where they are used.
 To my surprise a lot of the functions were never called which cut down the work of understanding the code a lot.
 Eventually I narrowed it down to a few interesting functions, one which gets the computer name:

 ```php
 FUNC getComputerName ( )